Win the Interview with Your Career Portfolio

-For most it will be a 3-ring binder with plastic page protector sheets and categorized tabs where you record the milestones of your career.
-For others, it might be a virtual web portfolio that can be stored on a CD or hard drive as well for portability and review.
+For many, it will be a 3-ring binder with plastic page protector sheets and categorized tabs where you record the milestones of your career.
+For others, it might be a virtual web portfolio that can be viewed on a laptop or a tablet or stored on a CD for portability and review.

 The elements of a portfolio can vary widely but frequently are composed of items such as:

-- Copies of Awards, Honors, or other Recognition Items
+- Copies of awards, honors, or other forms of recognition.

-- Samples of Work or Summaries of Projects.
-This could include a report you wrote, a print out of a spreadsheet you designed, a flow chart, a test you took, a project summary, a flowchart, etc.
+These could include a report you wrote, a print out of a spreadsheet you designed, a project summary, a flowchart, etc.

 - Positive employment evaluations.

 - Add other documents that demonstrate the quality of your work, qualifications for the job, and interest in furthering your career.

 Your portfolio leaves room for creativity so do not be afraid to include resources that demonstrate your expertise.
 For example: